-Department of Oncology with Laboratory of Molecular Medicine, Military Institute of Medicine, Warsaw, Poland.
+Affiliation: Laboratory of Molecular Medicine, Department of Oncology, Military Institute of Medicine, Warsaw, Poland.

 Although early stage disease detection and treatment options for clear cell renal cell cancer (ccRCC) improved

 in recent years, prognosis of patients with late stage ccRCC remains poor, mostly due to development of tyrosine kinase

 inhibitors and mammalian target of rapamycin inhibitors resistance followed by disease progression.
 Cancer stem cells

 (ccRCC-CSC) model has focused a significant attention in recent years as a potential explanation for the tumor

 heterogeneity, drug resistance, disease recurrence and metastasis of ccRCC and other cancers.
 Cancer stem cells have

 been proposed to be responsible for tumor initiation, repopulation and growth that cause patients to succumb to renal

 cancer.
 Precise identification of ccRCC-CSC populations and definition of hierarchy of cells within ccRCC tumor

 including tumor initiating cells and tumor progenitor cells will facilitate accurate characterization of drug targets and